TacoGuy21/Fake-Dox-Prank/README.md

 Uses Ipapi.co to grab the user's info.

- 🥸 People can still use a vpn to evade the data collecting 🥸
+ # 🥸 People can still use a vpn to evade the data collecting 🥸
+I can't fix this.